fugu-chop/launch_school/ls171_assessment/questions_to_address.md

 ### Explain the 'layered system'
 The layered system is a mental model that we can adopt to group different protocols in respect of the particular aspect of communication that they address.
 Protocols (depending on the layered system used) can be thought of as operating at a single, particular 'layer', to represent the system of rules for transmitting information at a particular step of the information transmission process.

-There are two popular 'layered' models that describe the information transmission process; the OSI (Open Systems Interconnection) model, and the Internet Protocol Suite.
+There are two popular 'layered' network communication models that describe the information transmission process; the OSI (Open Systems Interconnection) model, and the Internet Protocol Suite.
 They are roughly equivalent (though some overlap does occur) in respect of the 'layers' that they describe:
 - The top layer of the Internet Protocol Suite (Application) mostly maps to the top three layers of the OSI Model (Application, Presentation, Session).
 - The second layer of the Internet Protocol Suite (Transport) mostly maps to the fourth layer of the OSI model (Transport)
 - The third layer of the Internet Protocol Suite (Internet) mostly maps to the fifth layer of the OSI model (Network)